Baobab Tree at Mannar (මන්නාරම බයෝබැබ් ගස)

-The baobab ( also refereed to as biobab boab, boaboa, bottle tree, upside-down tree, and monkey bread tree) is a native tree to Africa, Madagascar and Australia.
-There are 8 species of boabab, 6 in Madagascar, 1 each in Africa and Australia.
-The tree is also referred in Sri Lanka as the Ali-Gaha ( Elephant Tree) since the bark of the tree resembles a skin of a Elephant and the Tamils refer to it as ‘Perukka’.
+The baobab ( also referred to as biobab boab, boaboa, bottle tree, upside-down tree, and monkey bread tree) is a native tree to Africa, Madagascar and Australia.
+There are 8 species of baobab, 6 in Madagascar, and 1 each in Africa and Australia.
+The tree is also referred to in Sri Lanka as the Ali-Gaha ( Elephant Tree) since the bark of the tree resembles the skin of an Elephant and the Tamils refer to it as ‘Perukka’.

 The baobabs in Sri Lanka is believed to have been brought by Arabian Traders.
-According to a study done in 2003, there are about 40 Baobab Trees surviving in Sri Lanka, out of which 34 has been identified and measured in Mannar.
+According to a study done in 2003, there are about 40 Baobab Trees surviving in Sri Lanka, out of which 34 have been identified and measured in Mannar.
 Most of the trees were calculated to be 300-400 years old.
 The oldest and the largest baobab is at Pallimunei which is said to be about 800 years old.
-This tree was calculated 723 years old in the 2003 study.
-The circumference of the tree is is 19.5 meters and its 7.5 meters tall.
-This is most popular of the all ( see images taken in May 2008) due to its size and age.
+This tree was calculated as 723 years old in the 2003 study.
+In 1890 the circumference was reported as 61 feet (18.6 meters) and the height as 30 feet (9.1 meters)(Pearson, 1931).
+The circumference of the tree is 19.5 meters and it’s 7.5 meters tall.
+This is the most popular of all ( see images taken in May 2008) due to its size and age.

 Despite the baobab being an introduced species, it is protected in Sri Lanka given its rarity and antiquity.
-In earlier times Baobab trees has been growing in Jaffna (Yapanaya) and Puttlam too.
+In earlier times Baobab trees had been growing in Jaffna (Yapanaya) and Puttlam as well.

-These trees have always cought the eye of the early English travellers to th country.
+These trees have always caught the eye of the early English travellers to the country.
 Sir James Emerson Tennent in “Ceylon – An Account Of The Island” ( 1860) speaks of many trees in the Mannar area at that time.

 The fort at Manaar, built by tho Portuguese and strengthened by the Dutch, is still in tolerable repair, and the village presents an aspect of industry and comfort.
 But the country beyond is sterile and repulsive, covered by a stunted growth of umbrella trees and buffalo thorns.
 The most singular objects in the landscape are a number of the monstrous baobab trees , whose importation from the western coast of Africa to India and Ceylon is a mystery as yet unsolved.